Optimized Architectures for Kolmogorov-Arnold Networks: Results

 \section{Results}

-To study the effects of gate sparsity and forward connections, we adopt a 2x2 grid experiment, comparing KANs with and without forward connections and with and without gate sparsity.
-We refer to these four conditions as Baseline, FC Only, Gate Only, and Full.
-For simplicity, here we consider edge gates (egates) only, noting that node gates (ngates) are a special case of egates and thus edge-level sparsity is the more general mechanism.
-We leave ngates to future work.
-For specific details of architectures, other hyperparameters, and training, see Methods (Sec.~\ref{sec:methods}).
+To study the effects of sparsification and deep supervision, we adopt a $2 \times 2 \times 2$ factorial experiment, comparing KANs with and without egates, forward connections, and xgates.
+Node gates (ngates) are a special case of egates, meaning edge-level sparsity is the more general mechanism, so we leave ngates to future work.
+We refer to conditions using `E,' `F,' and `X' such that `E' is egate-only, `FX' is forward connections plus xgates (no egates), and so forth.
+Conditions are implemented as ablations, as removing FCs, setting $\alpha \to \infty$ or setting $\bm{\pi} = [0, \ldots, 0, 1]$ can each be applied independently; applying all three recovers a standard KAN, our baseline.
+These ablations allow controlled comparison of the contributions of sparsification and deep supervision.

+We report relative performance values in this section, comparing each condition's accuracy and complexity against the baseline; see Appendix~\ref{sec:absolute-results} for absolute values.
+To measure accuracy, we compute the test RMSE for each condition, averaged over 10 independent seeds.
+Likewise, we use two measures of complexity: the number of contributing edges and the degree of nesting or compositional depth (see Methods, App.~\ref{sec:methods}).
+Results at a given $\beta$ are not directly comparable across conditions, as the effective regularization differs, so we compute the Pareto hypervolume (HV)~\cite{zitzler2003performance,ishibuchi2018specify}, a scalar summary of how well a condition trades off accuracy against complexity across the full $\beta$ sweep.
+See App.~\ref{sec:methods} for details of complexity and HV computation as well as specific details of architectures, other hyperparameters, and training.